akki1306/akki1306/README.md

 -->

 - 🔭 I’m currently contributing to various Open Source projects in Rust and Java.
-- 🌱 Always interested in Distributed Systems, Databases and Search Engines.
+- 🌱 Passionate about Databases and Search Engines.
 - 👯 Rust is my current programming language of choice.
 <!-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...-->